 sudo rpm -ivh dbeaver-<version>.rpm.
 Then execute “dbeaver &”.
 Note: to upgrade use “-Uvh” parameter.

 Upgrade – don’t be afraid to remove previous DBeaver version – your settings won’t be lost.
-All settings are kept in separate folder (.dbeaver4 in user home)
+All settings are kept in the separate folder (DBeaverData in user home)

 Java notes: if you use Windows or MacOS installer then you don’t need to install Java.
 Otherwise you will need to setup Java separately.
 Java 1.8+ must be the default Java version.
 To validate this run “java -version” in terminal window.

 You can use PPA repository to easily install/upgrade DBeaver on Debian Linuxes.
-It is still in beta test mode but seems to be quite stable:
+Mostly it is the same as regular Debian repo but it is hosted on Launchpad.

 sudo add-apt-repository ppa:serge-rider/dbeaver-ce sudo apt-get update sudo apt-get install dbeaver-ce